antpal/pedestrian_activity_recognition/README.md

 The dataset contains:
 + videos - video clips of road scenes with pedestrians that were collected from the Youtube;
-+ crops - video cuts of pedestrians actions sequences from video clips that were obtained with a Mask R-CNN model;
++ crops - video cuts of pedestrians actions sequences from video clips that were obtained with the Mask R-CNN model;
 + poses - human pose keypoints from crops that were obtained with the MoveNet model.

 All objects are divided into 5 classes according to the pedestrian activity: